 - For campus health professionals: CollegeGambling.org provides information and guidance to help campus health professionals identify and provide assistance to students struggling with gambling addiction, and how to educate students about the issue.

 - For students: For those who are of legal age to gamble, CollegeGambling.org offers resources to help make responsible decisions about gambling.
-The website also provides information for students about gambling disorders, the warning signs of a gambling problem, where to get help, and how to promote campus awareness of the issue.
-The site also provides a link to ‘Your First Step to Change,’ a confidential, online self-help toolkit designed to help students are thinking of changing their gambling behavior.
+The website also provides information for students about gambling disorder, the warning signs of a gambling problem, where to get help, and how to promote campus awareness of the issue.
+The site also provides the first online intervention designed for college students, BetOnU.
+This brief, confidential survey allows students to compare their gambling behavior with other students.

 - For parents: In this section, parents can learn about gambling and gambling disorders, the warning signs of a problem and how to start a conversation about this issue.
 Parents will also find information about college gambling policies and how they can get involved to help address this issue on their son’s or daughter’s campus.